k-dimple/ubuntu-cloud-docs/oci/oci-how-to/deploy-pro-container-on-pro-kubernetes-cluster.rst

 	.. tab:: EKS

-		Please see :doc:`here </aws/eks/eks-how-to/deploy-ubuntu-pro-cluster>` to learn
-		how to deploy an Ubuntu Pro Kubernetes cluster on Elastic Kubernetes Service (EKS).
+		Please see :doc:` Deploy an Ubuntu Pro EKS cluster </aws/eks/eks-how-to/deploy-ubuntu-pro-cluster>` to learn how to deploy an Ubuntu Pro Kubernetes cluster on Elastic Kubernetes Service (EKS).

 	.. tab:: GCE

-		Please see :doc:`here </google/gce/gce-how-to/deploy-kubernetes-with-ubuntu-pro>` to learn
-		how to deploy an Ubuntu Pro Kubernetes cluster on Google Compute Engine (GCE).
+		Please see :doc:` Deploy Kubernetes with Ubuntu Pro on GCE </google/gce/gce-how-to/deploy-kubernetes-with-ubuntu-pro>` to learn how to deploy an Ubuntu Pro Kubernetes cluster on Google Compute Engine (GCE).

 	.. tab:: OpenShift